 This is one you need to know about to discover, it’s hidden away, and we almost missed it.
 You enter off Little Collins Street and make your way along Howey Lane, which looks more like an arcade; at the end is one of the city’s best-hidden lanes.

 Presgrave Place features small-scale works in a gallery style arrangement in quirky frames feature on Presgrave Place.
-Above tiny sculptures hang from wire above.
+Above tiny sculptures hang from a wire above.

 Make your way back the way you came and cross Little Collins Street.
 Union Lane should be right in front of you.